 In this article, I’ll explain Ball Python defensiveness, and how I avoid bites when looking after my snakes…

-Do Ball Pythons bite?
+Do Ball Pythons bite their owners?

 The reluctance that most Ball Pythons have to bite is probably due to the fact they have another, more pacifistic defence mechanism called “balling”.
 Balling is of course where the species gets its name and consists of simply rolling into a ball with the head protected in the centre.

-This is a great way for a snake to protect itself, as the head is their only real weak spot.
+This is a great way for a snake to protect itself, as the head is its only real weak spot.
 Also, let’s face it, you probably won’t bite an enemy to death without any venom!
 Better to just hide and wait out the attack.

 The behaviour is so ingrained that captive Ball Pythons still have a strong instinctive urge to do it, with shy animals suddenly retracting into a ball when you disturb them – even after years in your company.

-Balling is in fact such a successful a defence mechanism that several other snake species have adopted it.
+Balling is in fact such a successful defence mechanism that several other snake species have adopted it.
 The Calabar Python/Boa (Calabaria reinhardtii) and the American Snail Eater (Dipsas articulata) both employ it, despite being completely unrelated.